madfam-io/plinto/docs/internal/reports/TEST_IMPLEMENTATION_ROADMAP.md

 ---

-*This roadmap provides a systematic path to achieving 100% test coverage across the entire Plinto platform.
+*This roadmap provides a systematic path to achieving 100% test coverage across the entire Janua platform.
 Each phase builds upon the previous, ensuring comprehensive testing while maintaining velocity.*